-- When the magnifying-glass icon (in the upper-right corner) is selected, spread or pinch your fingers (respectively) on the waveform. - Tap the Zoom + or Zoom - buttons (respectively) at the bottom of the screen. - Turn Q-Link Knob 4 (Zoom on MPC X) or the fourth Q-Link knob in the fourth column (MPC Live, MPC Live II, MPC One, MPC Touch).
+- When the magnifying-glass icon (in the upper-right corner) is selected, spread or pinch your fingers (respectively) on the waveform. - Tap the Zoom + or Zoom buttons (respectively) at the bottom of the screen. - Turn Q-Link Knob 4 (Zoom on MPC X) or the fourth Q-Link knob in the fourth column (MPC Live, MPC Live II, MPC One, MPC Touch). - Press Zoom and use the data dial or -/+ buttons (MPC Studio).